 Who were the first African-American missionaries sent out from the United States?

-- George Lisle, the first ordained African-American, went in 1782 to Jamaica with other freed slaves to begin a Baptist mission.
+George Lisle, the first ordained black American, went in 1782 to Jamaica with other freed slaves to begin a Baptist Mission.

 Advertisement - story continues below

 John Marrant, a free black from New York City, went to Newfoundland and preached the Gospel to "a great number of Indians and white people" at Green's Harbour.
 John Marrant later preached to tribes of Cherokee, Creek, Catawar and Housaw.

 The African Methodist Episcopal denomination was founded in 1816 by Richard Allen.
 It sent missionaries to Haiti, San Domingo and Africa.

 In 1823, Betsey Stockton, a young black American woman, sailed with the second group of missionaries from New Haven, Connecticut, to Hawaii.

 In 1821, Lott Cary and Colin Teaque were sent to Liberia, being the first missionaries sent out by an African-American organization – the Richmond African Baptist Missionary Society.